Compute

 Bandwidth Package

-Specifies the bandwidth package you want to bind to the cloud connection.
+Specifies the purchased bandwidth package that will be bound to the cloud connection.

 Bandwidth

-Specifies the bandwidth you require for communications between regions, in Mbit/s.
+Specifies the bandwidth you require for communication between regions, in Mbit/s.

 The sum of all inter-region bandwidths you assign cannot exceed the total bandwidth of the bandwidth package.
 Plan the bandwidth in advance.

-After the inter-region bandwidth is configured, branch offices in Beijing and Hong Kong can communicate with each other.
+Now the branches in Beijing and Hong Kong can communicate with each other.
 You can check the routing information to verify the configuration.